Nike-Inc/Willow/README.md

-#Timber
+# Willow

-Timber is a powerful, yet lightweight logging library written in Swift.
+Willow is a powerful, yet lightweight logging library written in Swift.

 ## Features